The Cyclades · Milos

 Six pockets of Milos

-Adamas is the practical base.
-Pollonia is the quieter one.
-The rest you visit by day — by car for the inland villages, by small boat for the south coast.
+Adamas is the practical base and Pollonia is the quieter one; everything else you visit by day, by car for the inland villages, by small boat for the south coast.

 A hand-drawn view of Sarakiniko — the white volcanic rock formations of Milos